ThePJB/snowkoban/README.md

  - tnt boxes that take something out and make it ground
  - crumbly block no going back
  - multiple players (cloning machine?)
+ - ice cube that slides no matter what its on

 ## Game Features
  - custom levels in main menu
  - you win screen
  - reset, undo buttons that also hint
  - write save to disk
+ - mobile

 ## Bugs
  - no hole sound if u slide into it
   - no ice sound if you go snowicesnow
   - needs to just call the sound thing unconditionally amongst the movement
- - is there memory leaks?
+ - is there memory leaks? or how to bring down memory usage
+ - there is one phantom undo stack

 ## Required juice
  - print level name when u go into it